 - Points transfer to Singapore Airlines — one of the best airlines in the world, with great premium cabin availability, stopovers for a fee even on one-way awards, and very low fees

 It’s very rare indeed that you can ever use miles from Star Alliance partner programs like United MileagePlus, Aeroplan, or LifeMiles for long haul premium cabin travel on Singapore.
 But Singapore offers members using their own miles better award availability on most of their routes.
+You’re going to want to fly to Asia again and this card’s points will be a great way to do it when that comes.

 - Points transfer to United Airlines MileagePlus